SDTC-CPMed/scDrugPrio/README.md

 ### Input data

-scRNA-seq data for the antigen-induced arthritis mouse model of rheumatoid arthritis can be from GEO (GSE193536).
+scRNA-seq data for the antigen-induced arthritis mouse model of rheumatoid arthritis can be at Gene Expression Omnibus (GEO) using accessionnumber GSE193536.

 scRNA-seq data for multiple sclerosis patients were retrieved from GEO (GSE138266)[^1]